allandelmare/jwt-cookie-bridge/readme.txt

 Yes, this plugin requires the Enterprise or higher version of MiniOrange OAuth/OpenID plugin.

 = How are the tokens stored? =
-Tokens are stored in secure HTTP-only cookies with configurable SameSite policy for enhanced security.
+Tokens are stored in secure HTTP-only cookies with __Host- prefix and configurable SameSite policy for enhanced security.

 = Can I customize the cookie settings? =
 Yes, you can configure:
-* Cookie name
+* Cookie name (automatically prefixed with __Host-)
 * Duration
 * SameSite policy
 * HTTP-only flag